-Katie Cassidy Rushed To Dad David Cassidy’s Side Despite Rocky Relationship
+#Arrow Star Katie Cassidy Is At The Side Of Father #DavidCassidy

 Actress Katie Cassidy rushed to dad David Cassidy’s side after learning that he was in intensive care in Florida.
-Katie and David Cassidy have had a rocky relationship, yet Arrow producer Norman D. Golden II said that upon hearing about dad David Cassidy’s condition, Katie left a fan event in Atlanta to be with him according to Digital Spy.
+Katie and David Cassidy have had a rocky relationship, yet Arrow producer Norman D. Golden II said that upon hearing about dad David Cassidy’s condition, Katie left a fan event in Atlanta to be with him, according to Digital Spy.

 “Katie Cassidy just left a Heroes Villains Fan Fest in Atlanta after the news of her dad David Cassidy’s condition.
 She still took pics with fans beforehand and now her privacy should be respected.
 Stay strong KC.”